Class 11 CHEMISTRY Suggestion 2023 TRIPURA TBSE

 The elements in a vertical column of the Periodic Table constitute a group

-or family and exhibit similar chemical behaviour.
+and exhibit similar chemical behaviour.
 This similarity arises because

-these elements have the same number and same distribution of electrons in their outermost
+have the same number and same distribution of electrons in their outermost

 orbitals.